jayoharedee/rateme-backend/README.md

 $ sudo docker build -t gbc-devops .
 ```

+**For security reasons, we need to run commands with elevated privileges on our EC2.
+When running commands with elevated permissions we use the `sudo` command.
+The screengrabs below were completed on macOS and my configuration is much different than default EC2 settings.
+Due to this, make sure you use sudo when running docker commands on your EC2**

 After building a docker container we should see an output that looks something like the image thats found below.
 My output might look a little different than yours as I've build this container before and Docker leveraged a caching layer containing artifacts that helped produce a faster build.
 This is one advantage of Docker, you'll only see a reduced performance tax for a lot of the work that needs to be completed by the engine.

 ![Docker build log](./assets/dockerbuildlog.png "Docker build log")